 (f) Other supplemental information as may be requested.

-If the complainant brings a complaint beyond the period in which the complaint may be addressed under these procedures, the affirmative action officer may terminate any further processing of the complaint, refer the complaint to University Counsel or direct the complainant to the appropriate alternative forum or to the list of External Enforcement Agencies available from the Affirmative Action Office.
+If the Complainant brings a complaint beyond the period in which the complaint may be addressed under these procedures, the AAO may terminate any further processing of the complaint, refer the complaint to General Counsel or direct the Complainant to the appropriate alternative forum (see Appendix B for a list of alternative forums).

 In reaching its finding, the Affirmative Action Office shall evaluate the conduct alleged to have been discriminatory by considering the totality of the circumstances, including the nature, frequency, intensity, context and duration of the conduct.
 Although repeated incidents would create a strong claim of discrimination, a serious isolated incident can present sufficient grounds for corrective action.